 Projects in 2015 include: an appearance with San Diego Symphony's Chamber music series in February; a cameo appearance on the album, Geocidal for the Tetema collaboration between Mike Patton (Faith no more, Mr Bungle, Fantomas) and Anthony Pateras (an Australian composer and performer).
 Jessica created the role of Imogen in Elliott Gyger's new opera: Fly Away Peter for Sydney Chamber Opera and features with Monash Orchestra performing Thomas Reiners Lacan: Ein Lehrstück.

-Jessica will sing the role of Jacinte in our production of Grétry's L'Amant Jaloux in December 2015.
+Jessica sang the role of Jacinte in our production of Grétry's L'Amant Jaloux in December 2015.